-As well as preventative education the school has a number of ways in which incidents can be reported and monitored;
+As well as preventative education the school has a number of ways in we filter, monitor and report online. ;

 - Reports through myconcern - Reports through racoon - The schools mobile phone policy - Blocked websites whilst on the schools WIFI - Switch shop alert software that informs the DSL of any suspicious internet searches attempted on the school network. - LanSchool software allowing staff to see the activity on student computers.